Somatic Therapy & Trauma Recovery in Woodinville, WA

 A woman blowing on a dandelion in a sunny meadow, symbolizing the process of letting go of old stories and planting seeds for a new, empowered life narrative.

-By integrating body awareness, movement, and breath, this approach helps bridge the gap between the mind and body, offering a holistic path to healing that goes beyond traditional talk therapy.
+Somatic psychology helps you reconnect with your body’s innate wisdom, allowing you to process emotions, release stored trauma, and cultivate a deep sense of safety, presence, and inner balance.
+By integrating body awareness, mindful movement, and conscious breathwork, this approach bridges the gap between mind and body, offering a holistic path to healing that goes beyond traditional talk therapy.

-Through somatic practices, you can learn to recognize how stress, anxiety, and past experiences are held in your body, often manifesting as chronic tension, fatigue, or emotional overwhelm.
-By gently tuning into these sensations, rather than suppressing or intellectualizing them, you create space for healing and transformation.
-Somatic psychology empowers you to regulate your nervous system, shift unconscious patterns, and develop a felt sense of safety and self-compassion.
+Through somatic practices, you learn to recognize how stress, anxiety, ADHD overwhelm, and past trauma are held in your body—often showing up as chronic tension, fatigue, emotional reactivity, or sensory overload.
+By gently tuning into these sensations, instead of suppressing or overthinking them, you create space for nervous system regulation, emotional transformation, and lasting resilience.

-• Somatic psychology is grounded in neuroscience and psychophysiology, exploring the intricate relationship between the mind and body.
-Research shows that trauma and stress are not just stored in the brain but also in the nervous system, muscles, and fascia.
-The body's fight-flight-freeze responses can become stuck when overwhelming experiences are not fully processed, leading to chronic tension, dissociation, or emotional dysregulation.
+Somatic psychology is rooted in neuroscience, psychophysiology, and trauma research, exploring the intricate connection between the mind, nervous system, and body.
+Trauma and chronic stress are stored not only in the brain but also in the nervous system, muscles, and fascia, often causing persistent fight-flight-freeze responses, dissociation, or emotional dysregulation.

 somatic psychology